Complaints against individual Police Officers or Police Staff

 Complaints against the Chief Constable

-Complaints against the Chief Constable can be addressed to the Chief Executive and Monitoring Officer on the contact details below:
+Address complaints against the Chief Constable to Lisa Oldroyd, Acting Chief Executive and Monitoring Officer, at:

-If a complaint is made directly to the Independent Office for Police Conduct or Cleveland Police, they will be automatically referred to Mr Dennis.
+A complaint made directly to the Independent Office for Police Conduct or Cleveland Police will automatically be referred to Mrs Oldroyd.